wernsey/skeem/Readme.md

 The biggest drawback of RC is that the interpreter can't have closures.
 Closures require lambdas to have a references to the environments in which they were created, which will ultimately, probably, have a reference to the lamba itself, leading to circular references which the RC can't deal with, and therefore memory leaks.

-### Hash tables

-Skeem uses the DJB hash, which is [a bit controversial](http://dmytry.blogspot.com/2009/11/horrible-hashes.html).
-It uses [the XOR variant](http://www.cse.yorku.ca/~oz/hash.html), but was chosen for its simplicity.
-[This StackOverflow answer](https://stackoverflow.com/a/13809282/115589) explains the constants in DJB.